ExamDay/BitWise/README.md

 We can achieve this effect by leveraging fast logical operations to pre-form whole bytes of our desired serial encoding, and writing these engineered bytes to disk in keeping with hardware convention.
-We then reverse the process come read time.
+We then reverse the process at read time.

 BitWise provides two primary tools.
 The first is an efficient bit-coder for packing/unpacking an